 The Viazul bus network links Havana with Viñales.
 Buses stop at the main square (there isn’t a bus station) and tickets can be purchased at the travel agency opposite.
 Hoards of accommodation owners vying for your custom come out to meet the bus, so if you ever wanted to feel like a mobbed celebrity, this is your chance!
 To minimize the mayhem it is best to prearrange your Viñales hostel beforehand, if possible.

-Written by local enthusiast for Viñales hostels
+Written by Travel Expert Viñales

 Laura T